mociduki/Shopify_W22_DS_challenge/README.md

 ```
 </details>

   2. There are 46 entries with abnormally high order_amount.
 Although these entries don't have high number of items/order like the first case, the order_mount is very high due to the single item price of $$25,725.
 To isolate these entries, *is_rare* flag has been defined with "per_item_amount>1000", where *per_item_amount* is order_amount/total_items.
+The name 'rare' is based on the asumption that these sneakers are rare or vintage, hence the high price.
 Although these entries all come from shop_id of 78, the user_id are all different (wtih the exception of user_id 855 who made two transactions) with diffrent types of payment_method, they all look legit.
 <details>
   <summary>Click to expand the table.</summary>